Robust Data-Driven Predictive Control using Reachability Analysis: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the Swedish Research Council and Knut and Alice Wallenberg Foundation.
-This project has also received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.\ 846421.
+This work was supported by the Swedish Research Council, the Knut and Alice Wallenberg Foundation, the Democritus project on Decision-making in Critical Societal Infrastructures by Digital Futures, the European Unions Horizon 2020 Research and Innovation programs under the CONCORDIA cyber security project (GA No. 830927) and the Marie Sklodowska-Curie grant agreement No.\ 846421.